The Clergy Leadership of St. James Welcomes You

 Father Saunders has a Doctor of Ministry (D.Min.) in Congregational Development from the Bexley Hall – Seabury Western Theological Seminary Federation in Chicago, a Master of Divinity (M.Div.) degree from the University of the South; School of Theology in Sewanee, TN, and a Bachelor of Science (B.S.) in Management from the University of North Carolina at Asheville.

 He specializes in organizational systems, pastoral and relational ministry, and covenantal leadership and behavior.
-His recent research resulted in the development of best practices rooted in the baptismal covenant used in church human resources.
+His recent research led to the development of best practices rooted in the baptismal covenant for church human resources.

 In addition to his work with St. James, Dr. Saunders serves as a core group facilitator for the Doctor of Ministry (D.Min.) degree program at Bexley Seabury Seminary, where he helps other priests apply their experiences and research to benefit the church.
-He currently creates workshops and courses in covenantal leadership and several other aspects of church human resources and congregational health.
+He currently develops workshops and courses on covenantal leadership and other areas of church human resources and congregational health.

 Ken is a lifelong Episcopalian with a diverse background.
 Born and raised in Tidewater, Virginia, he is a 1985 graduate of Frederick Military Academy in Portsmouth.
-He also attended The Citadel in Charleston, South Carolina, as a cadet until his junior year, where he studied biology and engineering (class of 1989).
+He also attended The Citadel in Charleston, South Carolina, as a cadet until his junior year (class of 1989).

-Ken finally answered God’s call to the ordained ministry of the Episcopal Church while living and working in Asheville, North Carolina.
+Ken finally responded to God’s call to the ordained ministry of the Episcopal Church while living and working in Asheville, North Carolina.
 He had been wrestling with a call to ordained ministry for most of his adult life.

-Throughout his priestly ministry, Dr. Saunders has been part of committees and project groups at the local, diocesan, provincial, and national church levels.
-He has led ecumenical groups for local pastors to study the scripture and create ecumenical programs that benefit the whole community.
-He is involved in diocesan committees (programs of the church, liturgy, property, board for camp & conference center [Claggett & Grace Point], etc.), facilitated a small group at the National Preaching Conference, and served on a committee that held a six-diocese Small Church Leadership Conference (in N.C. & V.A.).
+Throughout his priestly ministry, Dr. Saunders has served on committees and project groups at the local, diocesan, provincial, and national levels of the church.
+He has led ecumenical groups of local pastors to study Scripture and develop ecumenical programs that benefit the whole community.
+He is involved in diocesan committees (programs of the church, liturgy, property, board for camp & conference center [Claggett & Grace Point], etc.), facilitated a small group at the National Preaching Conference, and served on a committee that held a six-diocese Church Leadership Conference (in N.C. & V.A.).
 He is currently serving his 2nd term on the Standing Committee for the Diocese of East Tennessee (served as president in 2023) and the Liturgy and Music Commission for the Diocese of East Tennessee.

-With a deep and profound faith in Jesus Christ, Fr.
+With deep faith in Jesus Christ, Fr.
 Ken is devoted to God, family, community, and country.
 He enjoys the outdoors, traveling, and spending time with his family and friends.
 You will find him to be very approachable.

-Ken and his wife, Kelly, have three grown children: Kent, Kyle (and Kara), and Kaytlynn (and Ben), and one grandchild.
+Ken and his wife, Kelly, have three grown children: Kent (and Sophie), Kyle (and Kara), and Kaytlynn (and Ben), and one grandchild.

 423.638.6583 office